TISUnion/PrimeBackup/docs/chunking/index.md

 - the file size is at least `file_size_threshold`
 - the file path relative to `source_root` matches the rule's `patterns`

-If no rule matches, the file is stored as a regular direct blob without chunking.
+If no rule matches, the file is stored as a regular direct blob without chunking

 The default configuration is: